BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 }
 ```

-This example demonstrates:
+This example introduces several new concepts:

-- Setting up a first-person camera
-- Using UpdateCamera for automatic camera movement based on input
+1. **First Person Camera**: We use `SetCameraMode()` with `CAMERA_FIRST_PERSON` to enable first-person controls.

+2. **Camera Updates**: The `UpdateCamera()` function automatically handles input for the first-person camera, allowing the user to look around with the mouse and move with WASD keys.

-- Creating a simple 3D environment to navigate
+3. **3D Environment**: We create a simple 3D environment with cubes and a ground plane to navigate through.

+The first-person camera mode is particularly useful for creating exploration-based games or architectural walkthroughs.

 ### 5.3 Lighting and Shaders

 Raylib allows for basic lighting and custom shaders.
-Let's create a simple example with lighting:
+Let's create a simple example with dynamic lighting:

 ```zig
 const std = @import("std");